FrontSide/piip/Readme.md

 Send the private IP address of a Raspberry PI
 (or any linux machine for that matter) per SMS to a phone.

-You might want to chose to run `send.py` at machine startup so you know with which IP to connect to it.
+You might want to chose to run `piip` at machine startup so you know with which IP to connect to it.

 ## Requirements